Crafting a Winning Social Media Marketing Plan for Your Travel Agency

 Boost Your Best Posts

 On social media, not all your posts will reach your entire audience organically.
 Algorithms, timing, and even the content itself can affect its visibility.
-That's where boosting comes in.
+That's where boosting comes in, which is paying to have a post being seen by a bigger audience.

 Identify Top Performers